 Hi, my name is Don Sorensen.
 You probably found my website through a Google search, and you're dealing with reputation issues that are causing your business to lose money or degrading your personal reputation.
 Be assured that if you do nothing, these problems will NOT go away.

-I am a recognized online reputation management authority whose expertise and insights have been featured in the New York Times, USA Today, HuffingtonPost, CNN Money, Forbes and other publications.
+I am a recognized online reputation management and brand building authority whose expertise and insights have been featured in the New York Times, USA Today, HuffingtonPost, CNN Money, Forbes and other publications.

 I have worked with many companies and individuals plagued with online reputation issues, and in each case I have helped them improve their Google results, no matter what country they're doing business in.

 I can fix your online reputation issues:

 - I only accept a handful of clients, ensuring your project will get my full attention

 - I work with both companies and individuals